AdobeDocs/commerce-webapi/src/pages/graphql/usage/headers.md

 ## Request headers {#headers}

-Magento accepts the following headers in a GraphQL request:
+The application accepts the following headers in a GraphQL request:

 Header name | Value | Description
 --- | --- | ---